ozo-vehe/Employee-Managemant-System/README.md

    git clone https://github.com/ozo-vehe/employee-management-system.git
    ```

+2. Open the Application
-2. Open the `index.html` file in your preferred web browser.
+- Locate the `index.html` file in the project folder and open it in your preferred web browser.

-3. Use the Employee Management System as follows:
-   - **Add Employee**: Select the employees role, enter the employee's name, email, and ID.
-Depending on the role selected, an additional input field will be displayed.
-For the intern role, enter the school, for engineer role, enter the GitHub profile url, and for the manager role, enter the employee's office number.
-Click on the `Add Employee` button to add the employee to the list.
+4. Add Employee
+- Select the employee's role (intern, engineer, or manager) from the dropdown menu.
+- Fill in the required employee details, such as name, email, and ID.
+- Depending on the selected role, provide additional role-specific information:
+- For interns, enter the school name.
+- For engineers, enter the GitHub profile URL.
+- For managers, specify the office number.
+- Click the "Add Employee" button to save the employee's information.

+4. View Employee:
-   - **View Employee**: Click on the `View Employees` button to view all the saved employees arranged in a tabular form with each employee's details.
+- Click the "View Employees" button to access the list of all employees in a well-organized table.
+- Here, you can review and manage employee records with ease.

-4. Enjoy using the Employee Management System!
+5. Enjoy using the Employee Management System!

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps: